Emperor Taizong of Tang: Goguryeo-Tang War

 Also in 644, with Goguryeo attacking Silla and Silla requesting aid, Emperor Taizong decided to prepare for a campaign to conquer Goguryeo.
-He arrested the emissaries that Yeon sent to the Tang court, accusing them of disloyalty to King Yeongnyu.
+He arrested the emissaries that Yŏn sent to the Tang court, accusing them of disloyalty to King Yeongnyu.
 By winter 644, the mobilization was in full force.
 (Apparently because of Tang's preparation to attack Goguryeo, however, the reconstituted Eastern Turkic people, fearing an attack from Xueyantuo at a time that Tang would be ill-equipped to assist, panicked and abandoned their khan Li Simo, fleeing into Tang territory.
 Emperor Taizong reabsorbed the Eastern Turks into Tang, while making Li Simo a general in his army.)

 In spring 645, Emperor Taizong departed from Luoyang and led the troops northeast, behind a vanguard of 60,000 commanded by Li Shiji and Li Daozong.
 At the same time, Zhang Liang led the other 40,000 from sea.
-By summer 645, Tang forces had captured Yodong Fortress (遼東, in modern Liaoyang, Liaoning), and headed southeast toward the Goguryeo capital Pyongyang.
-Emperor Taizong personally led about 30,000 Tang and tribal forces and defeated a 150,000 force commanded by two Gogureyo generals and then put Ansi (安市, in modern Anshan, Liaoning) fortress under siege.
+By summer 645, Tang forces had captured Yodong Fortress (遼東, in modern Liaoyang, Liaoning) and headed southeast toward the Goguryeo capital Pyongyang.
+Emperor Taizong personally led about 30,000 Tang and tribal forces and defeated a 150,000-force commanded by two Gogureyo generals and then put Ansi (安市, in modern Anshan, Liaoning) fortress under siege.

 However, the capable defense put up by Ansi's commanding general stymied Tang forces and, in late fall, after suffering some casualties, with winter fast approaching and his food supplies running out, Emperor Taizong withdrew.
 He much regretted launching the campaign and made the comment, "If Wei Zheng were still alive, he would never have let me launch this campaign."
-He reerected the monument he authored for Wei and summoned Wei's wife and children to meet him, treating them well.
+He re-erected the monument he authored for Wei and summoned Wei's wife and children to meet him, treating them well.